Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 - Lightest .38 on this list at 13.5 oz, disappears on your body

-- Friction-reducing cam trigger is genuinely smoother than the 642
+- Friction-reducing cam trigger is truly smoother than the 642

 - Polymer lower frame cuts weight without sacrificing durability